 For many San Diegans living with an advanced chronic illness, Sharp HealthCare’s Transitions Advanced Illness Management Program has provided them and their families with the personalized support to manage their illness at home.

-The local program was recently recognized nationally when it was announced as the winner of the annual Hearst Health Prize at the Jefferson College of Population Health’s 19th Annual Population Health Colloquium in Philadelphia.
+The local program was recognized nationally when it was announced as the winner of the annual Hearst Health Prize at the Jefferson College of Population Health’s 19th Annual Population Health Colloquium in Philadelphia.

 The prize, which is sponsored by Hearst Health in partnership with the Jefferson College of Population Health, recognizes those that have made remarkable improvements in population health.
 The Transitions program was one of three finalists in the competition.
 As the winner, Transitions received $100,000.